Ways to Save Money for a Financial Goal in 5 Steps That Everyone Can Do By Julie Jaggernath

 - Having a garage sale or selling an asset that will provide a lump sum of money towards your overall savings goal

+specifically for this goal so that you can easily keep track of your progress.
+If you have kids, a separate account lets you control how much of your personal financial information you show them.
+Find an account that pays some interest and has minimal service fees.
 Consider making savings automatic right on payday.
 Set up electronic transfers between your chequing and savings account and pay yourself first.
 What you can’t see, you won’t spend.

-Here are some tips and “best practices” that can make it easier to save:
+Step 5: Employ as Many Savings Best Practices as You Can Here are some tips and “best practices” that can make it easier to save:

 - Make your saved money hard to get to, e.g. don’t make your savings account(s) easily accessible on your debit card.
 This also helps curb impulse spending.